All Products

 PolarDB:DDL change rules and best practices

-Performing Data Definition Language (DDL) operations on a source table with a Search View can affect the synchronization link.
-This topic covers the impact of various DDL operations and provides best practices for rebuilding the view when necessary.
+DDL operations on a source table with a Search View can affect synchronization.
+This topic describes how each DDL type affects the sync link and how to rebuild the view when needed.

-The following table describes the impact of different DDL operations on the Search View synchronization link.
+The following table lists how different DDL operations affect Search View synchronization.

 Change type